openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info/integration-mopub/ios-in-app-bidding-mopub-info.md

 **Step 4** MoPub SDK makes an ad request.
 MoPub returns the winner of the waterfall.

-**Step 5** If Prebid's creative won then the MoPub SDK will instantiate respective Prebid Adapter which will render the winning bid.
+**Step 5** If Prebid's creative won then the MoPub SDK will instantiate respective Prebid Adapter which will render the winning bid.For more details about Mediation and Adapters read the [MoPub's Documentation](https://developers.mopub.com/networks/integrate/mopub-network-mediation-guidelines/).

 **Step 6** The winner is displayed in the App with the respective rendering engine.